Theories in Computer Science

 Early Computing Machines

-Of course, people have entertained the idea of building calculating machines for centuries.
+People have designed or built calculating machines for centuries.
 Notable examples include:

 “Babbage never foresaw the terrible consequences of his invention—a machine that would autocorrect his name to ‘cabbage’ every single time.” —Philomena Cunk